-A thesis is weak when it is simply a declaration of your subject or a description of what you will discuss in your essay.
-Weak thesis statement: My paper will explain why imagination is more important than knowledge.

-A thesis is weak when it makes an unreasonable or outrageous claim or insults the opposing side.
-Weak thesis statement: Religious radicals across the country are trying to legislate their puritanical beliefs by banning required high school books.

-A thesis is weak when it contains an obvious fact or something that no one can disagree with or provides a dead end.
-Weak thesis statement: Advertising companies use sex to sell their products.

-A thesis is weak when the statement is too broad.
+- A thesis is weak when it is simply a declaration of your subject or a description of what you will discuss in your essay.
+Weak thesis statement: My paper will explain why imagination is more important than knowledge. - A thesis is weak when it makes an unreasonable or outrageous claim or insults the opposing side.
+Weak thesis statement: Religious radicals across the country are trying to legislate their puritanical beliefs by banning required high school books. - A thesis is weak when it contains an obvious fact or something that no one can disagree with or provides a dead end.
+Weak thesis statement: Advertising companies use sex to sell their products. - A thesis is weak when the statement is too broad.
 Weak thesis statement: The life of Pierre Trudeau was long and accomplished.

+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://opentextbc.ca/writingforsuccessh5p/?p=103#h5p-67

-Read the following thesis statements.
-On a piece of paper, identify each as weak or strong.
-For those that are weak, list the reasons why.
-Then revise the weak statements so that they conform to the requirements of a strong thesis.
+H5P: Read the following thesis statements and identify each as weak or strong.

-The subject of this paper is my experience with ferrets as pets.

-The government must expand its funding for research on renewable energy resources in order to prepare for the impending end of oil.

-Edgar Allan Poe was a poet who lived in Baltimore during the 19th century.

-In this essay, I will give you a lot of reasons why marijuana should not be legalized in British Columbia.

-Because many children's toys have potential safety hazards that could lead to injury, it is clear that not all children's toys are safe.
+- 1. "The subject of this paper is my experience with ferrets as pets." - 2.
+"The government must expand its funding for research on renewable energy resources in order to prepare for the impending end of oil." - 3.
+"Edgar Allan Poe was a poet who lived in Baltimore during the 19th century." - 4.
+"In this essay, I will give you a lot of reasons why marijuana should not be legalized in British Columbia." - 5.
+"Because many children's toys have potential safety hazards that could lead to injury, it is clear that not all children's toys are safe."

-My experience with young children has taught me that I want to be a disciplinary parent because I believe that a child without discipline can be a parent's worst nightmare.
+6. "My experience with young children has taught me that I want to be a disciplinary parent because I believe that a child without discipline can be a parent's worst nightmare."